-In the world of technology, few things evoke nostalgia like Bulletin Board Systems (BBS).
-Before the advent of the Internet as we know it today, BBSs were the center of the online world for many computer enthusiasts.
-How many emotions it is to connect to a BBS, chat with other users and download programs and games!
+In the world of technology, few things evoke nostalgia as the Bulletin Board Systems (BBS).
+Before the advent of the internet as we know it today, the BBS were the center of the world online for many computer enthusiasts.
+How many emotions to connect to a BBS, chat with other users and download programs and games!

-Today, thanks to projects such as Francesco Sblendorio's BBS, we can relive those emotions, remembering a fundamental piece of the history of information technology.
-In this conference, recorded at Varese Retrocomputing 2023, Francesco Sblendorio shows how he created and maintains the RetroCampus BBS active.
+Today, thanks to projects such as the BBS by Francesco Sblenderio, we can relive those emotions, remembering a fundamental piece of the history of information technology.
+In this conference, recorded at the Varese Retrocomputing 2023, Francesco Sblenderio shows how he created and maintains the BBS of Retrocampus.

 What are Bulletin Board Systems

-BBSs (Bulletin Board Systems) were, in the 80s and 90s, a virtual meeting point for exchanging messages, files and information.
-Before the explosion of the Internet, users connected to BBSes using a modem and a telephone line.
-BBSs allowed you to participate in forums, download software (even pirated ones), use useful online services and even play games.
-With the advent of the Internet, BBSs have almost disappeared, but for retrocomputing enthusiasts, like Francesco Sblendorio, they represent a piece of history to be preserved and revived.
+The BBS (Bulletin Board Systems) were, in the 80s and 90s, a virtual meeting point to exchange messages, files and information.
+Before the internet explosion, users connected to the BBS using a modem and a telephone line.
+The BBS made it possible to participate in forums, download software (even pirate), use useful online services and even play.
+With the advent of the internet, the BBS have almost disappeared, but for retrocomputing enthusiasts, such as Francesco Sbulendio, they represent a piece of history to be preserved and revived.

 The RetroCampus BBS: the present and the past

-Francesco Sblendorio, a professional computer scientist and retrocomputing enthusiast, decided to bring the BBS experience back to life with RetroCampus.
-His BBS is a perfect example of how modern technology can coexist with vintage charm.
-Created using the Java language and hosted on a modern server, Francesco's Bulletin Board System is not only accessible via the Internet, via the TCP/IP protocol, but also offers the possibility of connecting by telephone, just like in the old days.
-Thanks to modern technologies, the simultaneous connection of several users is supported.
+Francesco Sblenderio, a professional computer scientist and fond of retrocomputing, has decided to bring the experience of the BBS back to life, with retrocampus.
+Its BBS is a perfect example of how modern technology can coexist with the charm of vintage.
+Made using the Java and hosted language on a modern server, Francesco's Bulletin Board System is not only accessible via the Internet, via TCP/IP protocol, but also offers the possibility to connect by telephone, just like in the old days.
+Thanks to modern technologies, the simultaneous connection of various users is supported.

 In the conference video, Francesco explains exactly how the BBS works and shows us the source code.